ENT778: Power Systems Analysis

 Outline Description of Module

-The module extends knowledge and skills for electrical power system analysis and introduce students to high voltage laboratory environment and test techniques.
-It introduces modelling, simulation and testing methods used in electrical power systems to ensure safe and reliable operation.
-Simulation of electrical power flows in networks is investigated using numerical modelling and power system analysis software.
-High voltage lab testing methods are introduced and demonstrated in a lab environment.
+The module extends knowledge and skills for electrical power system analysis.
+It introduces modelling and simulation techniques used in electrical power systems to ensure safe design and reliable operation.
+Simulation of electrical power flows and short circuit calculations in networks is investigated using numerical modelling, power system analysis software and a power system simulator.

 On completion of the module a student should be able to